Pain & Anesthesia Pharmacology

 Order of Nerve Fiber Blockade

-- Small unmyelinated C fibers blocked FIRST → loss of pain and temperature
+- Then C fibers (unmyelinated) and Aδ (small myelinated pain/temperature) → loss of pain and temperature

 - Then Aβ fibers → touch and pressure

-- Large myelinated Aα fibers blocked LAST → motor function
+- Aα (large myelinated motor) blocked LAST → motor function

 Local Anesthetic Toxicity (LAST)